mulesoft-assets/template-sap2sfdc-contact-migration/README.md

 # Use Case
 <!-- Use Case (start) -->
-Use this template if would like to sync Contacts from SAP to Salesforce in manner of one time synchronization by browse toting the HTTP endpoint.
-		Inbound SAP endpoint retrieves all Contacts in SAP using standard BAPI  **BAPI_CUSTOMER_GETCONTACTLIST** and transforms them to Salesforce Contacts
+Use this template to sync contacts from SAP to Salesforce for one time synchronization by browsing to an HTTP endpoint.
+The inbound SAP endpoint retrieves all contacts in SAP using the standard BAPI BAPI_CUSTOMER_GETCONTACTLIST and transforms the SAP contacts to Salesforce contacts.
+You can choose to either create an account or contact during the migration process.
+This functionality relies on the standard BAPI BAPI_CUSTOMER_GETDETAIL2 to retrieve details about customers.
-		In this template you may choose whether Account for Contact should be created as well during the migration process.
-		This functionality relies on standard BAPI for retrieving details about customers **BAPI_CUSTOMER_GETDETAIL2**
 <!-- Use Case (end) -->

 # Considerations

 <!-- Considerations (start) -->
 To make this template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both source (SAP) and destination (Salesforce) systems, that must be made in order for everything to run smoothly.
-**Failing to do so could lead to unexpected behavior of the template.**
+All of them deal with the preparations in both source (SAP) and destination (Salesforce) systems, that must be made for everything to run smoothly.
+Failing to do so could lead to unexpected behavior of the template.

-Before using this template, you may want to check out this [Documentation Page](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP), that will teach you how to work with SAP and Anypoint Studio.
+Before using this template, see [Install the SAP Connector in Studio](https://docs.mulesoft.com/connectors/sap/sap-connector#install-the-sap-connector-in-studio), that helps you work with SAP and Anypoint Studio.

 ## Disclaimer

-This Anypoint template uses a few private Maven dependencies from Mulesoft in order to work.
-If you intend to run this template with Maven support, you need to add three extra dependencies for SAP to the pom.xml file.
+This template uses private Maven dependencies from MuleSoft to work.
+If you intend to run this template with Maven support, you need to add extra dependencies for SAP to the pom.xml file.
 <!-- Considerations (end) -->

 ## SAP Considerations